 '''

-#lang web-server/insta
+#lang web-server/insta package: web-server-lib

 '''

 The fastest way to get a servlet running in the Web server is to use the "Insta" language in DrRacket.
 Enter the following into DrRacket:

 And press Run.
 A Web browser will open up showing your new servlet.
 This servlet will only be accessible from your local machine.